gurpreet2301/ACENET_Summer_School_MPI/_episodes/06-sendrecv.md

 title: "Blocking and buffering"
 teaching: 10
 exercises: 15
+questions:
+- Is there an easier way to manage multiple processes?
+objectives:
+- Describe variants on MPI_Ssend
+- Describe buffering and blocking
+- Use MPI_SendRecv
 keypoints:
-- "There are advanced MPI routines that solve most common problems.
-Don't reinvent the wheel."
+- There are advanced MPI routines that solve most common problems.
+Don't reinvent the wheel.
+- Functions: MPI_SendRecv
 ---

 ## Different versions of SEND (& RECV)